Search features

 on Email Email More info More Info

 ...PSYC 404.
 ADVANCED RESEARCH METHODS.
 A study of advanced research methods, including an independent research project.
 An IRB proposal, data collection, and formal written and oral presentation of the study are required.
-This course meets the Writing Intensive (WI) and Speaking Intensive (SI) require...
+This course is designated Writing Intensive (WI) and Speaking Intensive (SI).
+Pr...

 a section of the ADVANCED RESEARCH METHODS course in Psychology - PSYC